fgamador/lifetimekata/exercises/10_footnote_lifetimes_on_trait_objects/README.md

 In chapter 7, we discussed placeholder lifetimes (`'_`).
 We said that there were three ways you could use them:

- - To simplify `impl` blocks
+ - To simplify `impl` blocks.
- - When consuming/returning a type that needs a lifetime
+ - When consuming/returning a type that needs a lifetime.
  - To write trait objects that contain references.

 In the first case, we saw that anonymous lifetimes just simplified